 What does that mean specifically?

-What you need to do is switch to a low-carb and high-protein diet, as studies have shown a direct link between eating more protein and fat storage [3].
+What you need to do is switch to a low-carb and high-protein diet.
+One of the studies from the National Center for Biotechnology Information website has shown a direct link between eating more protein and fat storage [3].

 “When it comes to figuring out what to eat for weight loss, the most important factor is eating less.
 When you consume less calories than you spend you will lose weight and the diet that helps you lose weight best will be the one that allows you to consume less calories without causing much distress or lethargy.”